-Please open and print a request form.
-The form needs to be completely filled out, signed, and the permanent absentee status box checked.
-Either mail the original form to the South Suburban Administration Building, 6631 South University Boulevard, Centennial, CO 80121 or forward a scan by fax or email: fax 303.798.3030, or attach to an email to Elections@ssprd.org, Subject line: Election Absentee Ballot Request
+Please open and print the Application for Absentee Ballot (en Español).
+The form must be filled out completely, signed, and the permanent absentee status box checked.
+Either mail the original form to the South Suburban Administration Office, 4810 E. County Line Rd, Littleton, CO 80126, fax to 303.798.3030, or attach to an email to Elections@ssprd.org, Subject line: Election Absentee Ballot Request

 Can't print the form?
 Need more help?
 Please call 303.483.7011 for assistance.

 I was on the mail-in voter list previously maintained by my county clerk several years ago.
 Will I receive a mail ballot automatically for South Suburban's regular elections?

 Changes in the State election law eliminated the permanent mail-in voter list maintained by the counties' clerk & recorder offices.
 Starting with the May 2014 election, South Suburban maintains its own list.

 If you would like an absentee ballot from South Suburban, please complete and return the Application for Absentee Ballot (en Español).

 Per state law, Colorado special districts also deliver paper ballots to eligible voters with Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) status.